segfault88/rubyvgo1/README.md

-WIP, this is for a blog post I'm working on.
-Doesn't make a whole lot of sense yet.
+This is something put together for a blog post.
+See the post here: http://segfault88.github.io/posts/rubyvgo1/ - go read that, if you have questions/comments hit me up on twitter or here.

+It got a bit long...

 ## API